-In order to further declines in smoking, policies must address the low level of coverage in places frequented by youth.
-Considering the impact these policies have on the perceptions of smoking which children develop, as well as the low existing level of coverage nationally, policies aimed at protecting children in playgrounds would have a large impact on smoking trends, now and into the future.
+In order to further declines in smoking and uptake among youth, policies must address the low level of coverage in places frequented by children.
+Considering the impact these policies have on the perceptions of smoking which children develop, as well as the low existing level of coverage nationally, policies aimed at protecting children in school grounds and playgrounds may have a large impact on smoking trends, now and into the future.